Mark Lovick has been repairing watches since the late 1980s and has a genuine passion for passing on the knowledge he has gained over the years.

 Whether you are a watch collector, a hobbyist, or would like to pursue watch repairing as a potential career, you’ll find that delving into a watch movement can be a very enjoyable skill to learn.
 Why not get started on your own watch repair journey today?

 Lifetime AccessEven if you complete all lessons in the course, you can review all the videos as many times as you like and for as long as you please.
 Simply sign into your account and your course level will always be available for you to review.

-Streaming VideoAll of the course videos are instantly available and can be streamed from your PC, Tablet or Cellphone using modern internet standards.
-If your device supports streamable video (most do) such asYouTube, Netflix or Vimeo then it should support our video format.
+Streaming VideoAll the course videos are instantly available and can stream to your PC, Tablet, or Cellphone using modern Internet standards.
+If your device supports streaming video (most do) such as YouTube, Netflix or Vimeo, then it should support our video format.
 Try the video example on this page.

-A Truly Unique
+A Truly Unique Watch Repair Course

-There are several high end courses available to the lucky few, W.O.S.T.E.P as an example, but these specialised watch repair courses are notoriously difficult to gain entry, with many places being reserved for students sponsored by one of the large watch houses.
+There are several top end courses available to the lucky few, W.O.S.T.E.P as an example, but these specialised watch repair courses are notoriously difficult to gain entry, with many places being reserved for students sponsored by one of the large watch houses.

 There are also many fantastic book resources available for learning Watch Repair techniques, and we should not overlook these resources.
 It is very important to learn from the masters of past.
 However, many of these books are very dated and do not come close to covering modern watch calibers, tools and techniques.

 This course is unique because it discusses tools and watch repair techniques in a modern way, high definition crystal clear video streamed directly to your computer, cellphone or tablet.